BRIDGE - Building Relationships In Diverse Gonzaga Environments

 In alignment with Gonzaga’s Jesuit mission, BRIDGE activities and workshops focus on identity development, cultural fluency, resilience theory, and the social change model of leadership.
 BRIDGE also covers such relevant topics as imposter syndrome, stereotype threat, and allyship in an effort to proactively address the “culture shock” that many underrepresented students experience during their first semester at a Predominately White Institution (PWI).

 All participants are assigned two BRIDGE mentors, fellow students who then become their peer mentors throughout their first year in college.
 During the academic year, BRIDGE students are provided with specialized programming that includes STEM cohorts, monthly socials, study sessions with peer tutors, and college success workshops.

 - Personalized, year-long mentorship from underrepresented upper class students with experience in navigating Gonzaga

 - A head start in learning about different campus and community resources

-- Special access to a $500 textbook scholarship and textbook lending library
+- Special access to textbook scholarships and textbook lending library

 - Additional support from UMEC staff during the academic year